Home > growing blueberries in florida

 In Florida, blueberries generally ripen from late March to late June.
 This depends on the variety.
 A ripe blueberry will be deep in color and often with a powdery blush known as the 'bloom.'
 It should be plump and have a slightly sweet scent from the stem end.

-Tips for Harvesting Blueberries in Florida
+Harvesting Blueberries in Florida

 Ripe berries may have a light scar left from where they were attached to the bush.
 Be sure to harvest consistently.
 Not leaving berries on the bush to over-ripen or become a meal for birds.